-On May 11, 2021, the Company received a Notice of Civil Claim in connection with an commenced pursuant to the Class Proceedings Act (British Columbia) by Caliban Investment LP #3 ("Caliban"), naming as defendants the Company, certain of its directors and officers, and the underwriters who participated in a secondary offering of securities of the Company that was completed in September 2021.
+On May 11, 2021, the Company received a Notice of Civil Claim pursuant to the Class Proceedings Act (British Columbia) by Caliban Investment LP #3 ("Caliban"), naming as defendants the Company, certain of its directors and officers, and the underwriters who participated in a secondary offering of securities of the Company that was completed in September 2021.
 The Notice of Civil Claim alleges that certain of Victoria's public disclosures contained misrepresentations and advances primary and secondary market claims in relation to the disclosures identified.
-The Company believes the allegations in the claim to be meritless and has retained Bennett Jones LLP as its legal counsel.
-The outcome is not determinable at this time, however, the Company intends to pursue a vigorous defense of such claim.
+The Company believed the allegations in the claim to be meritless and retained Bennett Jones LLP as its legal counsel.